 Aussie icons Midnight Oil have been confirmed as the headliners for “the world’s most remote music festival”, Birdsville Big Red Bash, in 2019.

-The Sydney outfit will head to Simpson Desert in Queensland for the two-day event (16-18 July), alongside fellow national legends, The Living End and newly-inducted ARIA Hall Of Famer, Kasey Chambers.
+The Sydney outfit will head to Simpson Desert in Queensland for the three-day event (16-18 July), alongside fellow national legends, The Living End and newly-inducted ARIA Hall Of Famer, Kasey Chambers.

 Many more acts will be announced on the line-up soon.